noobiept-other/blog_example/readme.md

 `python manage.py runserver`

-We'll be adding blog posts through the django admin page, so for starters, lets create a account.
+We'll be adding blog posts through the django admin page, so for starters, lets create an account.

 `python manage.py createsuperuser`